-This summary provides an overview of the Standard and Health Investor HMO coverage for UnitedHealthcare.
+This summary provides an overview of the Standard and High Deductible Health Plan (HDHP) HMO coverage for Capital Health Plan.
 For further information on the coverage and benefits of this plan, as well as applicable Limitations and Exclusions, please refer the following sections within this document: Definitions, Medical Benefits, and Limitations and Exclusions.
-UnitedHealthcare is committed to arranging for comprehensive prepaid health care services rendered to Health Plan Members through its Network of contracted independent physicians and Hospitals and other independent health care providers.
-The professional judgment of a physician licensed under Chapter 458 (physician), 459 (osteopath), 460 (chiropractor) or 461 (podiatrist), Florida Statutes, concerning the proper course of treatment for a Health Plan Member shall not be subject to modification by UnitedHealthcare or its Board of Directors, Officers or Administrators.
-However, this Section is not intended to and shall not restrict any Utilization Management Program established by UnitedHealthcare.
+Capital Health Plan is committed to arranging for comprehensive prepaid health care services rendered to Health Plan Members through its network of contracted independent physicians and Hospitals and other independent health care providers.
+The professional judgment of a physician licensed under Chapter 458 (physician), 459 (osteopath), 460 (chiropractor) or 461 (podiatrist), Florida Statutes, concerning the proper course of treatment for a Health Plan Member shall not be subject to modification by Capital Health Plan or its Board of Directors, Officers, or Administrators.
+However, this Section is not intended to and shall not restrict any Utilization Management Program established by Capital Health Plan.

 It is your responsibility when seeking benefits under the Plan to identify yourself as a Health Plan Member and to ensure that the services received are rendered by Participating Providers.
-Please understand that services will not be covered if they are not Medically Necessary.
-Any and all Claims administrative decisions made by UnitedHealthcare in administering the provisions of this Contract, including without limitations, the provisions of the Definitions, Medical Necessity, Medical Benefits and Limitations and Exclusion sections, are made only to determine whether payment for any benefits will be made by the Plan and are subject to the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan.
+Please understand that services will not be covered if they are not, in Capital Health Plan's opinion, Medically Necessary.
+Any and all decisions made by Capital Health Plan in administering the provisions of this Contract, including without limitation, the provisions of the Definitions, Medical Benefits and Limitations and Exclusion sections, are made only to determine whether payment for any benefits will be made by the Plan are subject to the appeals process set forth in Section XIII below and the final determination of the Independent Review Organization on behalf of Capital Health Plan.

-Any and all decisions that pertain to the medical need for, or desirability of, the provision or non-provision of Medical Services or benefits, including without Limitations, the most appropriate level of such Medical Services or benefits, must be made solely by the Health Plan Member and his physician in accordance with the normal patient/physician relationship for purposes of determining what is in the best interest of the Health Plan Member.
-UnitedHealthcare does not have the right of control over the medical decisions made by the Health Plan Member's physician or health care providers.
-The ordering of a service by a physician, whether participating or non-participating, does not in itself make such service Medically Necessary.
+Any and all decisions that pertain to the medical need for, or desirability of, the provision or non-provision of Medical Services or benefits, including without limitation, the most appropriate level of such Medical Services or benefits, must be made solely by the Health Plan Member and his physician in accordance with the normal patient/physician relationship for purposes of determining what is in the best interest of the Health Plan Member.
+Capital Health Plan does not have the right of control over the medical decisions made by the Health Plan Member's physician or health care providers.
+The ordering of a service by a physician, whether participating or Non-participating, does not in itself make such service Medically Necessary.

 The State of Florida and you as the Health Plan Member acknowledge the possibility that a Health Plan Member and his physician may determine that such services or supplies are appropriate even though such services or supplies are not covered and will not be arranged or paid for by the Plan.
-Any Claim for covered service for which the Health Plan Member is seeking reimbursement must be submitted to UnitedHealthcare within one year from the date of service.
+Any Covered Service and Supplies for which the Health Plan Member is seeking reimbursement must be submitted to Capital Health Plan within one year from the date of service to be considered.